Florida eviction prevention programs and homeless assistance.

 There is also a Youth Homelessness Initiative.
 Not only may the younger generation qualify for funds to pay their housing costs or rent, but the agencies offer education, life skills, low income housing, health care, and other proactive means to work toward ending and preventing teen and youth homelessness.

-A number of other services are offered as part of the Continuum of Care.
+A number of other services are offered as part of the Continuum of Care or Emergency Solution Grants.
 Case managers and staff from the agencies advocate and try to increase Public Awareness.
 This is often done from workshops and in cooperation with non-profits or charity organizations.
 They educate the greater Florida community on the various causes and issues surrounding homelessness.

 As part of CoC, the network of service providers and non-profits noted below share resources and information amongst themselves.
 Qualified low income clients can also apply for assistance.
 Some examples of the additional social services or financial aid administered include.